livecomsjournal/journal_information/for_authors.md

     * Have the authors removed data that is out of date, and qualified information that has been disproven?
     * Do the authors include data and viewpoints that are contradictory to their own?

-**Manuscript Revisions Rrocess**: If manuscript revision is requested, authors will be asked to re-submit within 14 days for minor revisions and 30 days for major revisions.
+**Manuscript Revisions Process** If manuscript revision is requested, authors will be asked to re-submit within 14 days for minor revisions and 30 days for major revisions.
 After this time, a revised manuscript will be handled as a new submission.

-**Versioning**:
+## Versioning

 A unique aspect of LiveCoMS is article versions.
 New versions of manuscripts can be submitted for peer review, to be treated as new publications, with new DOI’s.
 Versioning would generally be done no more frequently than every 12 months.